rdasan/SensorQualityEvaluator/README.md

  1. Each line has complete information about the log it's describing and information required for processing a single log statement is not scattered in different parts of the file
  2. Since each line has complete information, the order does not matter.
 Log streaming from multiple distributed systems can easily flow into 1 place.
- 3. Reference line changed to specify which reference value belongs to which sensor type `[sensorType: refValue]`
+ 3. Reference line changed to specify which reference value belongs to which sensor type `[sensorType: refValue]`.
+For eg:
+      ```
+      reference temp:70.0 hum:45.0 mon:6 smoke:10.2 air_quality:5.1
+      ```

-     - Adding a brand new sensorType: refvalue is pretty intutive and st. forward
+     - Adding a brand new sensorType: refvalue is pretty intutive and straight forward.
      - Less error in sensorType reference values being represented just by the virtue of order.
-Order is a NO NO is distributed systems.
+In the older way, change of order of reference values acn be disastrous.
  4. Don't have to worry about any packet losses or missing log lines to cause completely wrong evaluations.

-    > In the sample input provided in the problem statement, if one of the lines `[<type> > <name>]` goes missing, the entire evaluation for the sensors would go wrong
+    - In the sample input provided in the problem statement, if one of the lines `[<type> > <name>]` goes missing, the entire evaluation for the sensors would go wrong

 ---

 >## **IMP**:
->**Since there is no importance given to order, the output printed would have the correct JSON format and evalution results but would not follow any particular order**
+>**Since there is no importance given to order, the output printed would have the correct JSON format and evalution results but *WOULD NOT* follow any particular order**
 ---

 ## 3rd Party Components Used (Why reinvent the wheel? :) )